Fact: The difference between dashboards that just “look good,” and those that get adopted is subtle.

 To help you defy Gartner’s odds, we’re revealing our “secret sauce” for creating dashboards that people actually use every day, over time.

-1) Data should be easy to consume.
+1) Dashboard data should be easy to consume.

 Raw data is complicated.
 If it can’t be rendered into easily consumed, bite-sized pieces, it won’t get used.
 Why?
 We’re too busy.
 If consuming data requires requesting multiple reports, exporting data to Excel, mashing and manipulating, forget it.
 If you have to “re-learn” the purpose of a dashboard each time you look at it, you won’t.
 You don’t have time.